xdaDaveShaw/xdaDaveShaw.github.io/blog/_posts/2025-01-16-an-introduction-to-runbooks.md

 Reliability Engineering (SRE) space to ensure that the service I am responsible for does what I want it to.

-Whilst on a call with another team where they were having some issues one of their developers mentioned executing a "Runbook" to resolve a problem.

-I had previously only heard of Runbooks in the context of [Microsoft System Centre][system-centre] and was amazed that teams were using similar approaches on an AWS native service that didn't use any Microsoft stuff.
+I happened to be on a call with another team, and one of their developers mentioned executing a "runbook" to resolve a problem.
+I had previously only heard of runbooks in the context of [Microsoft System Centre][system-centre] and was amazed that teams were using similar approaches on an AWS native service that didn't use any Microsoft stuff.
 Hoping to bring some of these into my service, I reached out for more information, expecting some code or configuration for AWS, but instead I was told none of them